 STEP 5 A recording will tell you your group's Hunt Code, WMU and season choice(s) as selected by your Group Leader.

-S STEP 6 Stay on the line while the system provides you with Record your Confirmation Number in the space below your assurance that you have entered the draw. your Confirmation Number.
-Your Confirmation Number is who have applied to your group (including yourself)
+STEP 6 Stay on the line while the system provides you with your Confirmation Number.
+Your Confirmation Number is your assurance that you have entered the draw.

+Record your Confirmation Number in the space below.

+Confirmation Number: